Why did you name it Scorpio?

 What are my options for powering Scorpio?

 Scorpio can be powered from several sources, including two DC inputs (TA4 connectors) or two L-Mount batteries.
 The power sources operate in series, allowing for long run times.
+If the SL-6 is in use, the SL-6 4-pin Hirose DC input or NP-1 battery powers the entire system.

 Can the Scorpio charge the L-Mount batteries?